nutanix/terraform-provider-nutanix/website/docs/d/subnet.html.markdown

 * `vlan_id`: VLAN assigned to the subnet.
 * `network_function_chain_reference`: The reference to a network_function_chain.
 * `state`: - The state of the subnet.
+* `additional_filter`: - Additional filters to narrow down list of subnets.

 ### Metadata